-We convey these memes via print/electronic media and collaborate with individuals and organizations who share similar values and intellectual ambitions.
+We convey these ideas via print/electronic media and collaborate with individuals and organizations who share similar values and intellectual ambitions.
 So far, our projects have included:

 • our first book

 • an art exhibit

 • various essays published in anthologies and academic journals and made available here; see the right sidebar.

 • public events: traditional academic panels and nnovative panels on special topics.